Oreochromis aureus: Invasive species

 Oreochromis aureus has been introduced in many places around the world for use as a food fish, and frequently in order to control aquatic vegetation.
 Its presence may have in many cases been mis-documented as Oreochromis niloticus, because the two species were only recently distinguished.

 In the United States

 Since its introduction into Florida in 1961, the fish has increased its range and frequency of occurrence.
 It is now the most widespread foreign species in Florida, with established populations as far north as Lake Alice, in Gainesville.
 It is a major management problem for the National Park Service due to its predominance in Taylor Slough in Everglades National Park, where it has changed the fish community structure.
 The species is also expanding its range in Texas.
 It was at one time responsible for inhibition of the population of largemouth bass in Lake Trinidad (in Henderson County) until it was extirpated, and is implicated in the unionid mussel declines in two bodies of water in Texas.
 It is also blamed for a severe decline in native fish populations in Warm Springs Natural Area, Nevada.

+In Russia

+A self-sustaining population has been reliably recorded in the Volga River basin (Russia) in the area of heated water discharge from a local power plant, demonstrating its ability to survive in localized warm-water refuges.